codepoet2017390/BlindVision/README.md

 # Blind Vision

 In this project we built a mobile assistant appfor visually impaired people.
-The app runs completely of-fline on the mobile device, it includes a deep convolutionalneuron  network  for  gender  detection,  and  have  a  way  to represent  picture  content  with  sound.
+The app runs completely of-fline on the mobile device, it includes a deep convolutional neuron  network  for  prcise object detection,  and  have  a  way  to represent  picture  content  with  sound.

 ## Description